 Satellite bus technology to be demonstrated by Engineering Test Satellite-9 will increase power supply and reject a large amount of waste heat generated from onboard instruments.
 In addition, we make satellites lighter with advanced technology such as all-electric satellite technology so that we can reduce the overall satellite lifecycle costs from the launch till the end of its operations.
 Thanks to the lighter mass, a satellite can be launched by a reasonably priced launch vehicle.
 These technologies will contribute to shortening the satellite manufacturing period and reducing the costs as well as will make achievement of meeting requirements and expectations in the commercial satellite market.

 We have been working together with our prime manufacturer, Mitsubishi Electric Corporation, from the design phase to aim at acquiring highly competitive satellite bus technology in the global market.
-Regarding the onboard payload, The Ministry of International Affairs and Communications and The National Institute of Information and Communications Technology are in charge of communication instruments to be verified on board Engineering Test Satellite-9.
+Regarding the onboard payload, The Ministry of Internal Affairs and Communications and The National Institute of Information and Communications Technology are in charge of communication instruments to be verified on board Engineering Test Satellite-9.
 And The Ministry of Education, Culture, Sports, Science and Technology and JAXA are in charge of the full digital payload.

 An all-electric satellite means a satellite equipped with an electric propulsion system such as an ion engine and a hall thruster.
 The satellite will use the electric propulsion system instead of a chemical propulsion system to transfer to the geostationary orbit after it is separated from a launch vehicle, and to control attitude and station-keeping maneuvers.
 In the case of a satellite with the conventional chemical propulsion system, the propellant accounts for the largest percentage of the total satellite mass at the time of launch.
 By reducing this burdensome volume of propellant, we can load more instruments for communications while cutting launch costs because the heavier the satellite mass becomes the higher the launch costs will be.
 We can drastically reduce the volume of propellant for Engineering Test Satellite-9 by installing a high thrust hall thruster that can inject a large satellite into the geostationary orbit.